ckelly314/pyisotopomer/README.md

 colette$ jupyter notebook
 ```

 This should open Jupyter in a new browser window.
-In Jupyter, navigate to the pyisotopomer directory.
-Click on ```run_pyisotopomer.ipynb``` to open the Jupyter Notebook containing the code to run pyisotopomer.
+In Jupyter, navigate to your current working directory.
+Click on ```run_pyIsotopomer.ipynb``` to open the Jupyter Notebook containing the code to run pyisotopomer.

 Follow the instructions in the Jupyter Notebook to run pyisotopomer and obtain scrambling coefficients for all possible pairings of reference materials.
 This will create an output file entitled ```{date}_scrambling_output.xlsx``` with scrambling output.

 ## Calculating isotopomers

 Size-correct your data (including all samples and standards), as above.

 DO NOT MODIFY COLUMN HEADERS IN THE CORRECTION TEMPLATE.
-Save the correction template into the same directory as pyisotopomer.
+Save the correction template into your current working directory.

 Open a terminal window.
 Launch Jupyter Notebook: